svodnik/JS-SF-9-resources/05-slackbot-lab/1-slack-bot-install-guide.md

 3. **Create your hubot directory:**

-     Navigate to the parent directory in which you want to create the folder that will contain your app code.
-This should be the parent directory whose subfolders contain your existing clones of the repos for this course -- for instance, in the folder structure shown below, you would navigate to the `JSD` folder:
+    Navigate to the `JSD` folder.
+This is the parent directory whose subfolders contain your existing clones of the repos for this course:

-        JSD
-            L JS-SF-9-homework (existing: clone of GitHub homework repo fork svodnik / JS-SF-9-homework) L JS-SF-9-resources (existing: clone of GitHub resources repo svodnik / JS-SF-9-resources) L username.github.io (existing: clone of your personal github.io repo) L myhubot (new repo you are about to create for your Slack bot code)

     Then execute the following command to create a new folder named `myhubot`:

      `mkdir myhubot`

+    Your updated folder structure should look similar to the following:

+        JSD
+            L JS-SF-9-homework
+            L JS-SF-9-resources
+            L username.github.io
+            L myhubot

-4. **Move into that new directory:**
+4. **Move into the new directory:**

     `cd myhubot`